glasnt/talks/2019_02_PyCascades.podium/slides.md

 *pause for thought*

-Let's go a bit deeper.
+Let's go a bit deeper with some more comparisons

 ---
 .righthead[Python 2]